DrJLabs/chatgpt-todo/docs/architecture.md

 # Architecture — chatgpt-todo-app

 ## Executive Summary
 `chatgpt-todo-app` is a simple monolithic web project that pairs a React 19 single-page application with an Express 5 backend that also implements Model Context Protocol (MCP) tooling.
 The build pipeline relies on Vite 7 and Tailwind CSS for rapid UI iteration, while the server exposes both REST endpoints and MCP resources so the same task list can be manipulated via ChatGPT or the embedded widget.
-Persistence is currently in-memory, with Better Auth integration work planned to add per-user storage and authentication.
+Persistence is still in-memory, but Better Auth integration now guards every endpoint and stores tasks per user whenever the feature flag is enabled.

 ## Technology Stack
 - **Frontend:** React 19.1.1, Vite 7.1.7, Tailwind CSS 4.1, custom hook `useOpenAiGlobal` leveraging `useSyncExternalStore`.
 - **Backend:** Express 5.1.0, `@modelcontextprotocol/sdk` 1.19.1, Zod 3.25.76, CORS middleware, static hosting of `client/dist`.
-- **Tooling:** ESLint (React hooks + refresh presets), ngrok (for exposing `/mcp` to ChatGPT).
+- **Tooling:** ESLint (React hooks + refresh presets), ngrok (for exposing `/mcp` to ChatGPT), env-driven configuration via `VITE_*`, `ENABLE_AUTH_GATE`, and `TRUSTED_ORIGINS`.

 ## Architecture Pattern
 - Monolithic SPA + API served from a single Node.js project.